11 bad driving habits you should ditch right now

 window with dog in car

-If it's hot, both switching on the air conditioning or rolling down your windows (because of additional drag) will significantly affect your car’s fuel economy.
+If it's hot, both switching on the air conditioning or rolling down your windows (because of additional drag) can affect your car’s fuel economy by as much as 20%.

 6. Changing your engine oil every year